If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Once your baby has started on solids, you will see bowel movements that can vary in color and texture after every meal.
 In addition to foods, some medications also can turn a baby’s poop unusual colors.

-Watch what your baby eats to ensure there is a link between the color of the stool and what she is eating.
+Watch what your baby eats to ensure there is a link between the color of the stool and what they are eating.
 Examples of foods known for turning baby poop shocking colors include carrots (orange) and spinach (green).
-If your baby’s stool is red for no apparent reason (no cherry Popsicle®, Froot Loops® cereal, or red gelatin), call your healthcare provider.
+If your baby’s stool is red for no apparent reason (for example, no beets or red gelatin consumed), call your baby’s healthcare provider.

-Contact your healthcare professional right away if you see:
+Contact your baby’s healthcare professional right away if you see:

 The information in this section was derived from the following: